spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/catalog/product-lists/creating-product-lists.md

 {% info_block warningBox "Concrete and abstract products" %}

 If you select all the concrete products of an abstract product, the abstract product is selected too.
 If an abstract product is selected, all its concrete products are selected too.

 {% endinfo_block %}

-### Reference information: Creating a product list
+### Reference information: Creating product lists

 On the *Overview of Product Lists* page, you see the following information: